zee-ahmed/vault/website/source/docs/secrets/transit/index.html.md

 directly connected to the Internet can then perform decryption, reducing the data's attack surface.

-As of Vault 0.2, the transit backend supports doing key derivation.
-This allows data to be encrypted within a context such that the same context must be used for decryption.
-This can be used to enable per-transaction unique keys which further increase the security of data at rest.

-As of Vault 0.3, the transit backend gained two new key features: key rotation and datakey generation.
+Key derivation is supported, which allows the same key to be used for multiple purposes by deriving a new key based on a user-supplied context value.
+In this mode, convergent encryption can optionally be supported, which allows the same input values to produce the same ciphertext.

-Key rotation allows a new version of the named key to be generated.
+The backend also supports key rotation, which allows a new version of the named key to be generated.
 All data encrypted with the key will use the newest version of the key; previously encrypted data can be decrypted using old versions of the key.
 Administrators can control which previous versions of a key are available for decryption, to prevent an attacker gaining an old copy of ciphertext to be able to successfully decrypt it.
 At any time, a legitimate user can "rewrap" the data, providing an old version of the ciphertext and receiving a new version encrypted with the latest key.
 Because rewrapping does not expose the plaintext, using Vault's ACL system, this can even be safely performed by unprivileged users or cron jobs.

 Datakey generation allows processes to request a high-entropy key of a given bit length be returned to them, encrypted with the named key.
 Normally this will